cove.tool assists users in pursuing the following BD+C LEED v4.0 credits:

 SS c1 - Site Assessment

 cove.tool can be used as one method to demonstrate climate and human-use related studies required in the Integrative Process Credit.
 The auto-generated PDF report comes complete with a climate profile of your building location.
 Climate studies include diagrams on relative temperature and relative humidity, solar exposure and beneficial radiation, a psychrometric chart with passive strategy breakdown, and monthly wind analysis.
-Download a site assessment from USGBC here, to get started.
+Download a site assessment worksheet from USGBC here, to get started.
 The Human Use component can be initiated using carbon emission results and site activity opportunities using the bike/walk/transit score.

 EA p2, c2 - Minimum Energy Performance, & Optimize Energy Performance